gdevika423/devika-portfolio/content/platform-systems/core-architecture/product-documentation-system/index.md

 </div>

 AI accelerates production but editorial ownership remains human.
+This stage of the model is the one piece I've actually built and run - see the [End-to-End AI-Assisted Publication Pipeline](/platform-systems/publication-pipeline/).

 ---